 \begin{proposition} Let $\Pi$ be a partial quadrangle in which every triad has $c$ centers, and let $\Gamma$ be the point graph of $\Pi$.
-Then $\Gamma$ satisfies the $6$-vertex condition if and only if it is regular for the following graph-type:
+Then $\Gamma$ satisfies the $6$-vertex condition if and only if it is regular for the following graph type: